These days, people seem to be keener on investing in ETFs.

 As a result, Individual stocks are losing popularity.
 However, the bold and self-driven investors still make their money from Individual stocks.

 If you are a newcomer to the field of individual stock investment, we can guide you.
 We will go through the basics of individual stock investment.
 And if it’s not enough, check out reviews on StocksReviewed of teaser stocks to get expert advice.

 Picking the right stock to invest can be daunting and confusing.
 However, if you follow a few rules, you have a higher chance of winning.
-There are 5 golden rules for picking the right stock and we are going to go through them.
+Since every investor wants to know which are the best stocks to buy right, we have identified 5 golden rules for picking them, and we are going to go through them.

 The 5 Golden rules for selecting the right stock